-During February, Booth Library acquired and cataloged 1,024 new items.
-The lists can be viewed here.
+During February, Booth Library acquired and cataloged 1,095 new items.
+The list can be viewed here.
 These acquisitions include donations to the library, re-cataloged library items, freely available government publications, and consortium-wide purchases.
-The recent university spending freeze (due to statewide budget issues) has limited the number of new items being added to library collections.

 The list is arranged by location: Ballenger Teachers Center, Books, Electronic Resources, Illinois and Federal Documents, Maps, Media, Reference Collection, Special Collections and University Archives.
 The titles are listed by call number within each location.
 Please contact Karen Whisler, head of Collection Development, at 581-7551 or firstname.lastname@example.org if you have questions.

 Did you know?
 Booth Librarians are research experts in the fields of study offered at EIU.
 That means students and faculty have a subject librarian ready to help them find the specialized information they need for their assignments and their research.

 What do subject librarians do?
 They communicate with faculty in their subjects to order books, journals and videos, and to make sure Booth has the most up-to-date and useful resources.
 They work with faculty and students to find appropriate publication venues, or work through complicated copyright inquiries.
 Many subject librarians are also “reference” librarians who provide in-class, online or in-library instruction, whether it is a short building tour, an introduction to electronic databases, or training in advanced research techniques.
 Subject librarians also create online research guides for tasks and topics, and online tutorials for database searching techniques.

 Students in any major are encouraged to get to know their librarian, who can help with understanding research, finding the best resources, locating materials in the library, citing sources and more.

 Every semester Booth offers walk-in tours of the library three times a day, four days a week for the first four weeks of the term.
 But what you may not know is that you can request a tour at any time!